adaptunit/upstream_headers/README.md

 # UpstreamHeaders

 A upstream headers plug for set some Headers of HTTP proxying a request.
-Using with another Plug such as ReverseProxyPlug (https://github.com/tallarium/reverse_proxy_plug)
+Use it with another Plug such as ReverseProxyPlug (https://github.com/tallarium/reverse_proxy_plug)

 ## Installation